Websites that utilize file upload functionality usually display a message on their web pages: “Select or drag-and-drop files to upload.”

 Displaying the File Upload Form

-The frontend is responsible for displaying what you see on your web browser when visiting a website.
+The frontend is responsible for displaying what you see in your web browser when you visit a website.
 Frontends are created using various web technologies.
-One major component used in creating frontends is the HyperText Markup Language (HTML).

 HTML is used to specify which elements appear on the web page.
 Example elements include links, images, and, you guessed it: file upload forms.

-You may also opt to use a free file upload form that’s ready to use, such as what we offer here at POWR.
+You may also opt to use a free file upload form that’s ready to use, such as the one we offer here at POWR.

 Making the File Upload Form Work